VictorBarich/Smart-Task-Planner/README.md

 ### Connecting the Frontend and Backend

 If the frontend and backend are running on the same machine, they should automatically connect.
 If the frontend is not connected to the backend, functionality will be limited and a warning will be shown to the user.

+## Group Members and Their Roles
+* **Victor Barich:** Responsible for AI integration with Gemini and AI task-prioritization code
+* **Evan Doubek:** Responsible for FastAPI routes that connect the client requests to the task manager and AI prioritization
+* **Nate Dower:** Responsible for backend encapsulated Task state management
+* **Connor Magnuson:** Responsible for frontend design and development